Excessive speed listed as cause of fatal UGa wreck - WHIZ News

 Two other people were in the car, including offensive lineman Warren McClendon, who had just announced Saturday he will enter the NFL draft.

 Like LeCroy, McClendon was wearing a shoulder and lap restraint while seated in the right front passenger seat, police said.
-He sustained only minor injuries, which the report from Athens-Clarke County police described as a laceration on the forehead.
+He sustained only minor injuries, which the report from Athens-Clarke County police described as a laceration in the middle of his head.

 Police investigators said the 2021 Ford Expedition “failed to negotiate a left curve, resulting in the vehicle striking the curb with its front passenger tire and leaving the roadway on the west shoulder.”